ChichiDiwuorie/AI-Genius-Challenge/README.md

 Unstructured data support (perfect for text, logs, PDFs, etc.)
 Integration with Azure AI Search for indexing and retrieval Scalable + cost-efficient for enterprise-grade workloads

+# Step 2: Building the Knowledge Base

-♦️ Stage 3: Provision the Azure Storage Account
+## ♦️ Stage 3: Provision the Azure Storage Account
 To store your incident documents in a structured, queryable form, you’ll need an Azure Storage Account.
 Think of it as your digital evidence vault — everything else (AI Search, OpenAI, vector indexes) will reference this central store.

-🛠️ Step-by-Step Guide: Creating the Storage Account Open Azure Portal: Search for “Storage Accounts” in the top search bar and click Create.
+## 🛠️ Step-by-Step Guide: Creating the Storage Account
+Open Azure Portal: Search for “Storage Accounts” in the top search bar and click Create.

 Basics Tab: